teknium1/alpaca-discord/README.md

   howpublished = {\url{https://github.com/tatsu-lab/stanford_alpaca}},
 }
 </pre>

+@Ristellise - https://github.com/Ristellise - For converting the code to be fully async and non-blocking

-In addition, I would like to thank @Main - https://twitter.com/main_horse - for helping with getting the initial inferencing code working
+@Main - https://twitter.com/main_horse - for helping with getting the initial inferencing code working

 You can find me on Twitter - @Teknium1 - https://twitter.com/Teknium1

-Final thanks go to GPT-4, for doing much of the heavy lifting for creating both the discord bot code, and writing a large portion of this readme!
+Final thanks go to GPT-4, for doing much of the heavy lifting for creating both the original discord bot code, and writing a large portion of this readme!